-I highly recommend grabbing a copy of a book called Copywriting Secrets.
-The book’s currently being offered for free, you just pay the shipping.
+I highly recommend reading the Copywriting Secrets book.
+It’s currently being offered for free here, you just pay for the shipping.

 Considering it’s being given away for free, I was surprised at just how good this book is for teaching you effective copywriting techniques that are easy to apply.